sinsinkun/raylib-eav/README.md

 - filter for only 1 category with "@{category}, ..."

 ### Future Ideas
-- display category on entity (when mixed)
+- scrolling text on cards
 - optimize multi search